Table of Contents

 It's important to define the correct mapping to avoid problems at query time.
 For example, you want to avoid having Elasticsearch identify some field as Number and then later try indexing data that, in that same field now contains a string.
 Trying to index such data will fail.

 A segment is a Lucene-level concept.
 They represent chunks of a shard (Lucene Index).
 Each Lucene index contains one or more segments.
-While this is a Lucene-level thing, Elasticsearch does offer knobs to manage segment sizes and how you configure that will have an impact on Elasticsearch indexing performance, as pointed out in 10 Elasticsearch Metrics to Monitor.
+While this is a Lucene-level thing, Elasticsearch does offer knobs to manage segment sizes and how you configure that will have an impact on Elasticsearch indexing performance, as pointed out in our article about the key Elasticsearch metrics you should to monitor.

 Search is only possible against indexed fields and retrieving the original field content is only possible in fields defined as “stored” in the Mapping (aside from the mentioned “_source” object that holds the complete document values).